Global-Chem/global-chem/paper.md

 <p align="center">
   <img width="1000" height="450" src="images/figures/figure_7.png">
   <br>
-  <i>Figure 7: CGenFF vs GAFF Dihedral Penalty Scores</i>
+  <i>Figure 7: Cumulative Density Distribution of CGenFF vs GAFF Dihedral Penalty Scores</i>
 </p>

 In `Figure 7` we evaluate the cumulative density of the dihedral penalty scores between GAFF (Purple) and CGenFF (Blue).
 The x-axis indicates the penalty score and the y-axis indicates the probabily density of finding a value of a set of data equal or under that value.
 For example, in the pink arrow, if we read that at roughly ~97% of molecules in GlobalChem that passed CGenFF score a dihedral parameter penalty score of 130 or less.
 For GAFF, it seems that the penalty score is roughly around 320.
 This could be attributed to the penalty score algorithms and how the score is derived.
-Since GAFF penalty score seems to increase by factors of 2 it could give rise to a higher penalty score then intended.
+Since GAFF penalty score increases by factors of 2 it could give rise to a higher penalty score then intended as compared to CGenFF as the severity of the sub categories is less on tree traversal.
 Overall since the penalty score is inclusive it still doesn't change that relative to itself the forcefield should have penalties of 0 for the tree to balance correctly.
+That being said, we can use a general concept of the forcefield community for accepted penalty score ranges.
+In CGenFF, penalty scores that are less than 10 are considered adequate, less than 50 are considered something you want to fix, and 100 and above you need to fix.
+For GAFF, they use the keyword "ATTN" to aware the user of a specified parameter that needs revision.
+When passing the GAFF, 'ATTN' was only used for halogen-hydrogen complexes and an amine group as provided in the supporting information.
+For `Figure 7`, we can perceive

+#### Sunbursting CGenFF and GAFF

+Since we have `GlobalChem` serving as a lexical bridge into IUPAC nomenclature we could perceive which atom-types in their respective forcefields and link them to the functional groups.
+Any atom-types or parameters that are "high" penalty scoring we perceive which functional groups are performant based on which general forcefield.

 ### Discussion